alvaram/alvaradom/about.md

 Since my Hustler days(literally ha), I have worked with 3 startup companies DoclerMedia, LottoGopher(FreeLotto), and one I can't disclose at this time NDA.
 During my work here at these startups I have grown in many ways, starting as an Intern at Warner Bros., to Lead Designer, lead UI/UX for a 30 person dev team, grew to be Director of Design for startup(LottoGopher) and now VP of Operations.
 I've seen and done a lot, which doesn't mean much, as I'm still a student and learning everday! 👨‍💻

 What do I like to do for fun?
 Sometimes I have to ask myself that as I'm constantly working, but I love what I do so is it really work?
-But to get away from the screen every now and then(I'm actually going blind because of it), I'm a pretty spontaneous guy but intrigued by:
+But to get away from the screen every now and then(I'm actually going blind because of it), I'm a pretty spontaneous guy and intrigued by:

 - exploring the wilderness, hikes, camping (just being outdoors really) 🏕
 - love being with my pups (<a href="https://www.dropbox.com/s/ngfl1i4ovjjxu2v/cooper.jpg?dl=0" target="_blank">dog Cooper</a>), playing, running and going for walks 👟